riverbed/Riverbed-Community-Toolkit/102-opentelemetry-spring-demo-app/README.md

 This cookbook helps to setup Java microservices application with the [Aternity APM OpenTelemetry collector container](https://hub.docker.com/r/aternity/apm-collector) on a Docker host, to start practicing Digital Experience Monitoring (DEM) with [Aternity APM](https://www.aternity.com/application-performance-monitoring/) and [OpenTelemetry](https://opentelemetry.io/).

 The sample app is the famous Java Community application called [Spring PetClinic Microservices](https://github.com/spring-petclinic/spring-petclinic-microservices).
 Composed of multiple services that run in containers, like Config, Discovery Server, Customers, Vets, Visits and API, it uses [ZipKin](https://zipkin.io/) instrumentation to export some application telemetry (traces for the service calls).
-The [Aternity APM OpenTelemetry collector](https://hub.docker.com/r/aternity/apm-collector) takes the Tracing Server role.
+The [Aternity APM OpenTelemetry collector](https://hub.docker.com/r/aternity/apm-collector) is integrated in the architecture, it also runs in a container and takes the Tracing Server role to collect and store the telemetry in the Aternity APM backend (SaaS).

 The [Aternity APM OpenTelemetry Collector](https://hub.docker.com/r/aternity/apm-collector) keeps 100% of the traces to provide full fidelity for application performance and behavior analysis.
 There is no data sampling.

 ## Prerequisites

-1. an Aternity APM account
+1. an Aternity APM account (SaaS)
 2. a Docker host, for example [Docker Desktop](https://www.docker.com/products/docker-desktop)

 ## Step by Step